Ingest your first CTI report¶

 C2 domain update-service.energy-grid.com used by APT28 Cobalt Strike beacons...

-Traverse the knowledge graph starting from APT28 to discover the full attack chain: APT28 uses Cobalt Strike, which exploits CVE-2024-1111.
+Traverse the knowledge graph starting from APT28 to discover the full attack chain.

 print(f"Graph traversal found {len(paths)} paths:\n")